siddharthl93/engineering-design-knowledge/RAG.md

 # Retrieval Augmented Generation using Engineering Design Knowledge
 In this document, I describe how Large-Language Models (LLMs) could be instructed to generate factual responses to support various applications in the engineering design process.
 I put forward three scenarious as follows.

  - Scenario 1: Directly asking LLM about a component or an issue.
  - Scenario 2: Provide a text document as a reference and asking LLM about a component or an issue.
  - Scenario 3: Providing design knowledge in the form of facts (entity :: relationship :: entity) as a reference.

 The tenet of my research is that design knowledge, when explicated as facts, could be more beneficial for interacting with LLMs and generating more meaningful responses for engineering design applications.
 The underlying method for explicating facts is described in the following paper.

 *Siddharth, L., Luo, J., 2024.
 Engineering Design Knowledge Graphs from Patented Artefact Descriptions for Retrieval-Augmented Generation in the Design Process. arXiv (cs.CL) https://arxiv.org/abs/2307.06985.*

+## Using GPT for knowledge retrieval

 First, let us understand how LLMs are used for generating text according to our needs.
 The following function could be used for interacting with GPT through API.
 ```